priyadegwekar/issue_tracking_system/README.md

 ## Configuration

-1. After Installation go to (admin/structure/types/manage/issue/form-display) enable all the custom fields.
+1. After Installation go to (admin/structure/types/manage/issue/form-display) and (/admin/structure/types/manage/issue/display) enable all the custom fields.
 2. Create 5 to 10 content with Issue Content Type for testing the module.
 Add different assignee in every 3rd content.
 3. Place custom block with name 'Latest Assigned Issues Block' in a reigon (`/admin/structure/block`).
 4. Also create 5 to 10 users for testing.